cuzy-app/rocket/docs/README.md

 ## Overview

-Show a Humhub space's activity in a Rocket.Chat channel.
+- Show a Humhub space's activity in a Rocket.Chat channel:
   - If logged out Humhub: you see activity for guests
   - If logged in Humhub: you see others user's activity, including private contents
+- Groups synchronization from Humhub to Rocket

 ## Configuration